stephn2027/temp-convert/README.md

 There are two main functions that handle our conversion: the `toFahrenheit` and `toCelcius` that accepts an input and returns a converted output depending on our user choices.

-I've used `Material Ui` for the switch button and theme change from light to dark.
+I've used `Material Ui` for the switch button and theme toggle button from light to dark.
 Used `styled-components` for the styling of the app and `Gsap` for basic animations.
 The theme change was built using `react context` to share the values(theme) and to avoid data drilling.
 React's useEffect hook and saving our user theme preference through localStorage optimization was also used in this implementation.

 ## Available Scripts